 In an attempt to re-write historical fact, Brand X in 2019 claimed to be producing the first, purpose-built EFI system for Experimental aviation.
 Not true.
 To put credit where it's due, Precision Airmotive introduced the Eagle EMS way back in 2005.
 SDS has been supplying the Experimental aviation market since 1995 and we sold our first Lycoming system in 1997- over 2 decades before this one competitor started making their own electronics.
 This competitor also said SDS copied their designs!
 How is that even possible if we were producing products decades before they even made their first parts?
 You can see our hardware and electronics is of different design and quality.
 They have copied every innovation we developed years before and tried to take credit for being first on their new system

 Brand X claims they were producing EFI systems for Lycoming engines back in 2008.
 One look with Wayback Machine shows their website had no content in 2008 so that is also not true.
 They didn't buy the first test ECU from us until 2011 and it was almost 2 years after that before production parts were ready for their kits.
 Another deception on their part in an attempt to re-write historical fact.
 From 2013-2017 they simply rebranded our SDS ECUs and programmers with their name.
 They didn't produce anything significant themselves outside of a few brackets and mounts.
-The biggest problem with these guys is they have no experience and no track record in designing and producing ECUs for aircraft prior to 2019.
+The biggest problem with these guys is they had no experience and no track record in designing and producing ECUs for aircraft prior to 2019.
 That looks bad, so they make up BS stories to try to make themselves look good.
 Their whole business is built on bullshit and disinformation.
 We'll take them to task here with the facts.

 Brand X claims that "they supplied over 600 ECUs for aviation" is patently false.
 Every one of those ECUs from 2013 to 2017 was manufactured by SDS, not by them.
 They had zero experience manufacturing workable ECUs until 2018 in fact.
 Just putting your decal on an SDS manufactured ECU doesn't make it "your" ECU.